najmussakib/documenting-a-project-using-sphinx/README.md

 # sphinx-documentation
-- Documening a project using Sphinx
+- Documenting a project using Sphinx